Le Gallienne, Eva

 - associate relationship with Entertainment: Peter Pan (born 27 December 1904).
 Notes: Played Peter Pan in 1928 revival

-- friend relationship with Bankhead, Tallulah (born 31 January 1902).
+- lover relationship with Bankhead, Tallulah (born 31 January 1902).
 Notes: "Algonquin Round Table"

 - Work : New Career 1926 (Director of the N.Y.
 Civic Repertory)